Which AI 2027 Predictions Came True?

 The Scorecard So Far

-Of the 48 predictions we track from the AI 2027 scenario, 16 have been confirmed or are running ahead of schedule as of March 2026.
-That’s a 33% hit rate — but the story is more nuanced than a single number suggests.
+Of the 53 predictions we track from the AI 2027 scenario, 17 have been confirmed or are running ahead of schedule as of May 2026.
+That’s roughly a 32% share of the tracker — but the story is more nuanced than a single number suggests.

 Most confirmed predictions are qualitative (the essay described dynamics and trends correctly), while the quantitative predictions (specific benchmarks and financial targets) are more mixed.
 Here’s the full picture.